NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Instinctive Obfuscation.md

 * * *

 The magic within you manifests as a natural reaction to threats.
-You gain the effects of [[Spells/Mirror Image|Mirror Image]] but with two images instead of three.
+You gain the effects of [[Mirror Image|Mirror Image]] but with two images instead of three.
 The tradition of this action matches the tradition of your gnome ancestry options.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*